 If you have a large pup who loves running and jumping, you need an easy-to-toss frisbee that will soar through the skies.
 The Chuckit!
 Flying Squirrel is designed with your runner in mind, built to fly through the sky for yard after yard.
 Made from durable nylon and rubber, this toy is unlike any other flying disc.
 It’s shaped like a flying squirrel and comes in three sizes.
 The large size is 11 inches and perfect for large and extra-large breeds.
 It floats in water and is easy to clean after a long day at the park.

-Reviewers say that the Flying Squirrel can take a little bit of getting used to, but once you get the toss down just right it truly flies through the sky, leading to hours and hours of fun.
+The Flying Squirrel can take a little bit of getting used to, but once you get the toss down just right it truly flies through the sky, leading to hours and hours of fun.

 Best for Night: Nite Ize Dog Discuit Disco LED Light-Up Flying Disc